 What payment options do I have?

-If you have difficulties paying your balance in full, you can establish a payment plan through MyChart or contact a representative at 314-273-0645.
+You can establish a payment plan through MyChart or contact a representative at 314-273-0645.
+If you have difficulties paying your balance in full, financial assistance may be available.

 Why am I receiving bills from the hospital and Washington University School of Medicine for the same services?